Notes on the Geography of The United Kingdom: Ironbridge

 At least eight Darbys are listed as donors.

-Unlike Darby I, II, and II, all of whom are buried in a nearby Quaker burial ground, Abraham Darby IV is in the churchyard here.
+Unlike Darby I, II, and III, all of whom are buried in a nearby Quaker burial ground, Abraham Darby IV is in the churchyard here.

 There are many stout houses in the neighborhood.
 Here's one, from Tea Kettle Row.